 The power of the image

-“A picture doesn’t worth 1000 words… a picture is worth a picture”.
+“A picture isn’t worth 1000 words… a picture is worth a picture”.
 It’s a fact.
 The human being is eminently visual.
-From a sensory point of view the man guides their senses from sight.
+From a sensory point of view the people guide their senses from sight.
 The associations of text, in a comprehensive level, get more powerful when they are accompanied by images.
-And it is that the human being visualizes better than it interprets or describes.
+And it is that the human begs visualize better than interpret or describe.
 Colors influence our mood and our personality, and sometimes photography is capable of transmitting other shades that word or sound cannot reach.

 From there that the snapshots have turned into the new way of communicating, inspiring and enriching.
 Proof of that are the success and the capacity of engagement of social networks with more visual load like Pinterest and Instagram.